The Longhorn Affair

 Miranda ran to fetch paper towels.
 She yelled, “It’s okay.
 It didn’t touch the paintings!”

 The voice repeated its previous message, and Emma felt her knees go weak.
-Holding onto one of the large shelf uprights, she let herself sink to the concrete floor.
+Holding one of the large shelf uprights, she let herself sink to the concrete floor.
 Her fingers went to her neck and sought out her locket.
 How could she not have known her father was sick?
-She found herself trying to recall the last time she’d talked to him, but her mind was blank.
+She tried to recall the last time she’d talked to him, but her mind was blank.